juli127/malarkey_game/README.md

 - To run game you need:
    - run mySQL server
-   - create database:
-      - 'CREATE DATABASE malarkey_game;'
+   - create and use database: 'CREATE DATABASE malarkey_game;'    'USE malarkey_game;'
-      - 'USE malarkey_game;'